HelloChatterbox/dev_documentation/docs/mycroft-technologies/mycroft-core/audio-service.md

         self.audio_service.play(['file:///path/to/my/track.mp3', 'http://tracks-online.com/my/track.mp3'])
 ```

-see the [AudioServicePlugins](https://mycroft-ai.gitbook.io/docs/mycroft-technologies/mycroft-core/plugins/audioservice#audiobackend) for information about configuring supported uris.
+see the [AudioServicePlugins](https://chatterbox-ai.gitbook.io/docs/chatterbox-technologies/chatterbox-core/plugins/audioservice#audiobackend) for information about configuring supported uris.

 The play method has an optional second argument to further process the user's **Utterance**.
 Currently this can only be used to select backend \(where you want to send the audio\) but in the future it will be able to handle requests like

-> Hey Mycroft, play Hello Nasty by the Beastie Boys at half volume.
+> Hey Chatterbox, play Hello Nasty by the Beastie Boys at half volume.
 We don't want to wake the neighbours

 To use this feature the **Utterance** received from the intent service must be passed